Trying to Get Immanence Out of a (Philosopher’s) Stone: Archetypes, Sociobiology, Harry Potter, and the UK Riots

 - In the sequel to this essay, the author will introduce a new concept (with several variations) which will help to cognize the value systems of symbolic economies, and he will begin to develop a theory about the possibility of semiotic change.

-Posted on August 25, 2011, in Culture, History, Language, Philosophy, Politics, Psychoanalysis, Review, Schizoanalysis, Semiotics, Sociobiology and tagged academia, critique, D&G, Deleuze, Freud, Guattari, habitus, Harry Potter, imperialism, Jung, Lacan, literature, London riots, Morris, movies, rant, Tottenham riots, UK riots.
+Posted on August 25, 2011, in Culture, History, Language, Philosophy, Politics, Psychoanalysis, Schizoanalysis, Semiotics and tagged Deleuze, Freud, Guattari, habitus, Harry Potter, imperialism, Jung, Lacan, literature, London riots, sociobiology, Tottenham riots, UK riots.
 Bookmark the permalink.
-1 Comment.
+Leave a comment.